kuroashi99/Francesco-Rota-Projects/README.md

-This are all of my university JAVA projects.
+These are all of my university JAVA projects.
 The followings are listed only for work examination purposes and no further use.

 Here you'll find 3 main directories: